paul-grassi/800-63-3/sp800-63a/sec4_ial.md

 # <a name="ial-section"></a> 4.
-Identity Assurance Levels
+Identity Assurance Level Requirements

-The paradigm of this document is that individuals (referred to as *applicants* at this stage) undergo an identity proofing and enrollement process, in which their identity evidence and attributes are collected, validated, and verified.
+The paradigm of this document is that individuals (referred to as *applicants* at this stage) undergo an identity proofing and enrollment process, in which their identity evidence and attributes are collected, validated, and verified.
 These attributes are then bound to an authenticator (described in SP 800-63B).

 The only outcome of identity proofing is to ensure that the applicant is who he/she claims to be.
 This includes presentation, validation and verification of the following core attributes: